 White Wizard snails are not very fussy about water parameters.
 According to some studies, these snails were more resistant to heavy metals as indicated by their behavior and physiological responses.

 pH and hardness: Try to aim for a pH between 7.0 – 8.0 and a hardness between 5 – 20.
 Although these snails can tolerate pH 6.5 and lower, it is better not to leave them in acidic water for a long time (weeks).
-Acidic water slowly dissolves their shell (usually in form of tiny holes).
+Acidic water slowly dissolves its shell (usually in form of tiny holes).

 Temperature: White Wizard snails thrive in warm temperature conditions 23 – 26 C (73 – 79 F).
 However, they will be OK in the range of 20 – 28 C (68 – 82F).